bright/new-www/content/blog/pos-delivery-integration-api-vs-ftp-–-what-works-best.md

 slug: pos-delivery-integration-api-ftp
 title: POS Delivery Integration.
 API vs FTP – What Works Best?
 layout: post
-image: /images/frame-2608425.png
+image: /images/frame-2608446.png
 hidden: false
 comments: false
 published: true
 language: en
 ---
-# **Introduction**

 For many restaurant chains, third-party delivery platforms like Wolt, Just Eat, or 10bis are now essential revenue streams.
 But these partnerships also bring a technical challenge: how should your POS system receive incoming orders?

-From a development standpoint, there are two primary approaches — API integration and FTP integration.
-Each has its advantages, trade-offs, and ideal use cases.
-Understanding both will help restaurant owners and POS providers choose the method that best fits their operations and long-term goals.
+From a development standpoint, delivery providers usually stick to one approach — either API integration or FTP integration.
+Each method comes with its own advantages, trade-offs, and ideal use cases.
+Knowing how both work helps restaurant owners and POS providers adapt to whichever method their delivery partners use and make the most of it in daily operations.

-# **Why Integrate Delivery Platforms with a POS?**
+## **Why Integrate Delivery Platforms with a POS?**

 When your POS is directly connected to delivery platforms, you get more than just convenience: